pablesite/Cryptocurrency-Live-Trading-Bot/README.md

 - The project demonstrates an understanding of C++ functions and control structures: Check Project use control structures likes if..else, while, for, etc in several functions along all the classes.

-- The project reads data from a file and process the data, or the program writes data to a file: TODO [The project reads data from an external file or writes data to a file as part of the necessary operation of the program] I need to save data from bitcoint into a file and after that, i can use this data to test the strategy
+- The project reads data from a file and process the data, or the program writes data to a file: xxx [The project reads data from an external file or writes data to a file as part of the necessary operation of the program] I need to save data from bitcoint into a file and after that, i can use this data to test the strategy

-- The project accepts user input and processes the input: TODO [The project accepts input from a user as part of the necessary operation of the program] I need to do 'interfaz' in main through cin in cmder.
+- The project accepts user input and processes the input: xxx [The project accepts input from a user as part of the necessary operation of the program] I need to do 'interfaz' in main through cin in cmder.